I took a couple of days to recover from the whirlwind of the last two weeks, and wanted to wrap up my thoughts on Tomás’ latest visit:

 Most of this information pertains to women’s shoes, but all of these vendors sell shoes for men as well.
 Edited September 19, 2022.

 Even as you take more classes, sneakers and flat dance shoes can still work.
-But as you start to explore tango and maybe attend tango socials, you may feel the need to fit in (totally legit).
-You may find that your shoes hold you back.
+But as you start to explore tango and attend tango socials, you may feel the need to fit in (totally legit).
+Or you may find that your shoes hold you back.
 Both of which mean it’s time to invest in a pair of Argentine tango shoes.
 In this post, we’ll give you some tips for choosing your first pair and some links to local(ish) retailers.

 For all of our students: